estherho412/Flashion/README.md

 #### Model Construction (Benchmarking Model)

 We adopted transfer learning for building the model.
-In particular, we use the state of the art model-VGG19 which was trained on more than a million images from the ImageNet database in the ImageNet Large-Scale Visual Recognition Challenge (ILSVRC).At the first attempt, we freeze the feature selection layers on VGG19 for the training.
+In particular, we used the state of the art model-VGG19 which was trained on more than a million images from the ImageNet database in the ImageNet Large-Scale Visual Recognition Challenge (ILSVRC).
+For our first attempt, we froze the feature selection layers on VGG19 for the training.

 #### Model Tuning

-We tuned the weights for a few more layers on the pre-trained model ,adjusted the learning rate of the ADAM optimizer, added a few more layers in the fully-connected classifier.
-The accuracy score improved few to ten points comparing to the benchmarking model, obtaining about 60% for each fashion attributes.
+We tuned the weights for a few more layers on the pre-trained model, adjusted the learning rate of the ADAM optimizer, added a few more layers in the fully-connected classifier.
+The accuracy score increased by a few to ten percent compared to the benchmarking model, obtained about 60% for each fashion attributes.

-#### Flask App Development and deployment
+#### Flask App Development and Deployment

 Our flask application allows user to upload the fashion photo they like and return suggested shopping websites with similar fashion items.
-If you are interested in the flask app, please leave a message to us.
+If you are interested in the flask app, please leave a message.